AndreaMargutti/z-index-formazione/slides.md

 <br />

 <div class="mt-8">

-This example is now working as expected because by removing the `position: absolute`from the `.red`div, we are no longer creating a new stacking context, and the z-index values are now applied correctly.
+This example is now working as expected because by removing the `position: fixed` from the `.red` div, we are no longer creating a new stacking context, and the z-index values are now applied correctly.

 </div>

 ---